 - Urological Supplies

-Please contact the National Supplier Clearinghouse or your DME Medicare Administrative Contractor (DME-MAC) for information on specific items each category contains or other billing questions.
+Please contact the NSC or your DME Medicare Administrative Contractor (DME-MAC) for information on specific items each category contains or other billing questions.
 When selecting product categories, facilities should consider the applicable licensure requirements and know which product categories are included in the competitive bidding programs of their service area.

 The DMEPOS competitive bidding program is designed to help lower out-of-pocket costs and improve access to certain high-quality DMEPOS products for Medicare beneficiaries.
 The competitive bidding program was mandated through the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 through a statute that requires Medicare to replace its fee schedule with a competitive bid process.